The festival

 The world's largest string quartet festival.

 Every two years the String Quartet Biennale brings together string quartets, composers and artists from around the globe.
-Their rich and diverse backgrounds help mould this dynamic and innovative festival consisting of eight days in the Muziekgebouw Amsterdam packed with over sixty concerts, talks, masterclasses and a lively fringe programme featuring 30 string quartets, soloists, composers and speakers.
+Their rich and diverse backgrounds help mould this dynamic and innovative festival consisting of eight days in the Muziekgebouw Amsterdam packed with over sixty concerts, talks, masterclasses and a lively fringe programme featuring 25 string quartets and many soloists, composers and speakers.

 Care to help us realise the festival?
 Read about the many ways in which you can contribute to the String Quartet Biennale: